Advertising liquor licence applications

 - an adult entertainment permit.

-- advertising that has already taken place for another purpose that substantially complies with the requirements
+- you've already advertised for another purpose that complies with the requirements

 Format of advertising